Post

 Without DEIB efforts, neurodivergent individuals are forced to mask, conform, or struggle in environments not built for them.
 Can you imagine filtering and hiding your true identity every day?
 It is exhausting!

-The result is burnout, mental health challenges, and so much lost potential and lost leadership!
-The increased stress and anxiety is due to the pressure of conforming to rigid social norms or workplace expectations - and that only applies to those who could secure employment in the first place!
+The result is severe burnout, mental health challenges, and so much lost potential and lost leadership!
+The increased stress and anxiety are due to the pressure of conforming to rigid social norms or workplace expectations - and that only applies to those who could secure employment in the first place!
 A lack of inclusivity leads to higher rates of unemployment and underemployment.

 Inclusive policies and flexible environments ensure that neurodivergent identities are not just accommodated, but recognised and appreciated as vital contributions to human diversity.